basilhussain/wch-web-isp/README.md

 ## Licence

 This work is licenced under the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.html).
-See LICENCE.txt for details.
+See LICENSE.txt for details.